werlang/autojudge/README.md

 ## Usage

-You can either run the simple `autojudge.sh` or the full `autojudge.py` script.
+You can either run the simple `autojudge.sh` or the full `autojudge.sh` script.

 ### Simple script